CityChrone/public-transport-analysis/README.md

 # public-transport-analysis
 Urban Public transport analysis.
-This repository contains a jupyter notebook and all the related libraries to perform some of the analisys shown  in the <a href="http://citychrone.org" target="_blank">CityChrone platform</a> and compute the data nedeed to add new city in the CityChrone platform.
+This repository contains a jupyter notebook and all the related libraries to perform some of the analysis shown  in the <a href="http://citychrone.org" target="_blank">CityChrone platform</a> and compute the data nedeed to add new city in the CityChrone platform.

 Take a look at the <a href="http://nbviewer.jupyter.org/github/ocadni/public-transport-analysis/blob/master/public-transport-city.ipynb" target="_blank">demo</a> of the notebook for the city of Budapest.